bnclabs/gostore/docs/llrbsetts.rst

 `mvcc.writer.chansize`
     as integer, buffer size for mvcc writer's i/p channel.

-`nodearena.minblock`
-    as integer, minimum node-block size that shall be requested from the arena.

-`nodearena.maxblock`
-    as integer, maximum node-block size that shall be requested from the arena.

 `nodearena.capacity`
     as integer, capacity in bytes that the arena shall manage for node-blocks